The Haunted Mansion: Related attractions

-Disneyland Paris features Phantom Manor, a "re-imagined" version of the Haunted Mansion.
+Disneyland Park Paris features Phantom Manor.
+Located in Frontierland, it is a re-imagined version of the Haunted Mansion.
 The house is a Western Victorian, in the Second Empire architectural style, based on the look of the Fourth Ward School House in Virginia City, Nevada.
 Along with the Western architectural style, the attraction uses a Western plot to fit in with the Thunder Mesa and Frontierland backdrop.
 Unlike the Disneyland and Magic Kingdom attractions which have English narration from Paul Frees, Phantom Manor features Vincent Price throughout.